MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            is meant to be usable as a default browser, it is logical to use a high compatibility web engine.
 Bundling a custom webkit is currently -MWIP-.
 The current testing releases using webview will be maintained.
-As a bonus, the webview edition theorhetically should be compatible with privacy centric webviews like bromite, allowing for a dual layer of protection. **Have not tested this, testing is on AOSP's WebView.**.
+As a bonus, the webview edition theorhetically should be compatible with privacy centric webviews like bromite, allowing for a dual layer of protection. **Have not tested this, all testing is on AOSP's WebView.**.

    Q: What do you have implemented for those of us who want to do more with the browser without having to work with the source?<br>
-          A: There is a *Custom Extensions & Plugins engine in development* hopefully all in javascript, meant to be easy to use and universally compatible. - testing is public
+          A: There is a *Custom Extensions & Plugins engine in development* hopefully all in javascript, meant to be easy to use and universally compatible. - testing is public - Functional in current releases.

    Q: What if google pulls the plug on webview?<br>
           8/3/2025 - Multi engine testing is public now :)